Balzu/g4-2025-website/docs/_pages/index.markdown

         <button type="button" class="btn-close" data-bs-dismiss="modal" aria-label="Chiudi"></button>
       </div>
       <div class="modal-body">
 For our project, we relied on two different datasets.
 The first, curated by the <strong>University of Maryland</strong>, spans approximately ten years (from 2014 to mid-2024).
 The second dataset, obtained from <strong>Ransomfeed</strong>, is more recent, containing some records from mid-2025.
 These datasets provided complementary perspectives: the Maryland dataset was rich in features such as event_type (e.g., exploitative or disruptive), attack_type (e.g., criminal or hacktivist), as well as detailed descriptions of the attacks and, where available, information about the actors behind them.
 In contrast, the Ransomfeed dataset had a more structured format, including the following fields: VICTIM, GANG, DATE, YEAR, COUNTRY.
-It's important to note that both datasets contained **incomplete records** — in many cases, crucial information such as the attacker’s identity or the country targeted was missing.
+It's important to note that both datasets contained <strong>incomplete records</strong>, in many cases, crucial information such as the attacker’s identity or the country targeted was missing.
 This posed a challenge for analysis, but it reflects the reality that information on cyberattacks is not always publicly available or up to date.

 To work with these datasets, we first performed data cleaning and removed duplicates, which we identified after merging them.